 Until now, only the human factor is referred to among safety concerns in the learning syllabus.
 The purpose of the articles mentioned above is to open a door toward better understanding our tools to deal with risk and safety.
 A typical problem anyone can feel is "accidents happen to all".
 We all agree it is true in principle, but without admitting it, we think at the same time they are general words, and in our own case we have our magic armor: "I'm carefull, I wouldn't make such a mistake".
 During mandatory safety briefings in world championships, pilots usually do not listen.
 These briefings are long, boring, "they" always repeat the same things, actually "they" are obliged to.
 Like the life jacket briefing in a plane, oh no, not again...

 From another perspective, the magic armor is what it is called, magic: an illusion.
 Accidents happen only to others, not to us.
 But all those who died from an accident were thinking that too.
 It has even a scientific name: the optimism bias.
 One among many flaws in our brain, and it is important to become conscious they exist.
 Murphy’s law for airsports could be: if it can fail, it will fail, and kill.
 If we do not believe in magic, we must check every step of our learning, of our procedures, every mm of our equipment, and seek how it could fail.
-We must change for clean behaviours and equipment, we must learn from our mistakes.
+We must change for clean behaviours and equipment, we must learn from our (not own but as a community) mistakes.
 Donald Berwick (USA, medicist) says: "Every system is perfectly designed to achieve exactly the results it gets".
-It means that accidents result from the system's operation and were foreseeable from the beginning.
-System can be translated here as organisation, procedure, equipment or all that together.
+It means that accidents result from the system's operation and were predictable from the beginning.
+System can be translated here as organization, procedure, equipment or all that together.

 In an article about choosing skydiving equipment, Bill Booth (USA, inventor of not less than the hand deploy, 3-ring release and all-on-the-back harness design) states: "So many fatalities occur because of decisions jumpers make before even getting in the airplane".
 In other words: fail to plan, plan to fail.

 Our body is fragile, only a 20km/h shock against a wall does not forgive.
 Our marvelous brain is fragile too, so easily fooled by false all right feelings until it is too late.
 Let us not only agree with "accidents can happen to us too", but accept it deeply and take it into account to change our behaviour.
 It is an essential step to become still safer.
 Flying is a miracle, but life is still a greater miracle.
 Even the best run out of luck sometimes.
-Let us forget luck.
+Let us leave luck in peace.